-The Director of Human Resources will serve as the Deputy Administrator for Title IX and ADA in regards to employees, contractors, and visitors to the main campus of East Central College, 1964 Prairie Dell Road, MP005, Union, MO 63084.
+The Director of Human Resources will serve as the Deputy Administrator for Title IX and ADA in regards to employees, contractors, and visitors to the College or designated locations.
+The Deputy Administrator is located on the main campus of East Central College, 1964 Prairie Dell Road, MP005, Union, MO 63084.
 Phone: 636-584-6712, Email: hrnotice@eastcentral.edu.